-Recently I have arranged several life insurance policies for clients with benign brain tumours.
+Here at Lion, we have arranged numerous life insurance policies for clients with benign brain tumours.

-But I do remember the first time someone came to me looking for help with a brain tumour.
+But I do remember the first time someone came to me looking for cover.

-I was so naieve, I thought there was no chance of getting cover.
+I was so naive; I thought there was no chance of getting cover.

-But it very much depends on the type and the insurer you apply to.
+But it very much depends on how the insurer you choose underwrites the specific tumour you had.

 I’m thinking of things like

-Others can be still be a problem depending on where on the brain they are located.
+Others can still be a problem depending on where on the brain they are located.

-The issue is whether they were large or spreading, as how the pressure affects normal brain tissue is the problem.
+If they were large or spreading is an issue because of how the pressure affects normal brain tissue.

 Space for growth is limited, so there is a danger the growing tumour can press on areas of the brain and affect normal functioning.

-It’s sometimes also difficult to confirm complete removal (pituitary tumours don’t always need to be removed).
+It’s sometimes also difficult to confirm complete removal (pituitary tumours don’t always need removal)

-If you have had a brain tumour in the past, if it was benign and completely removed, you will normally be accepted at the standard price for life insurance after an initial postponement period.
+If you have had a brain tumour in the past that was being and completely removed, the insurers will accept you at the standard price.

-If it was malignant, cover is usually possible after a postponement period but you will have to pay an increased premium usually for the first 10 years after treatment has finished.
+If it were malignant, the insurer would defer cover for a further postponement period (2-5 years depending on the stage of the tumour).
+Once this period has passed, you will pay an increased premium, usually for the first ten years after treatment has finished.

 However, if there have been complications such as